usdigitalresponse/storefront/README.md

 MASTER_AIRTABLE_BASE_ID
 STRIPE_DONATION_PRIVATE_API_KEY
 STRIPE_MAIN_PRIVATE_API_KEY
+SENDGRID_API_KEY
 ```

-The one that will be different than the defaults is `AIRTABLE_BASE_ID`, which will correspond to your unique Airtable.
+`AIRTABLE_BASE_ID` corresponds to the Airtable base for this project.
 You can find the id in the URL of your base after going to [api.airtable.com](api.airtable.com).
+You will need to obtain the Stripe and Sendgrid api keys from the partner after they have set up their respective Stripe and Sendgrid accounts.

+## Deploying the site

-8. Hit `Deploy Site`.
-It will take a bit of time, but you'll be able to see your site soon!
-You can also edit parts of the URL.
+All merges to master will deploy to every connected Netlify site.
+It will take a bit of time, but you'll be able to see the latest version within minutes.

 ## Testing Stripe checkout